istempko/clim680_project/index.md

 ## **Results and Analysis**

 The code showing how the following figures were created can be found here [clim680proj_WHWP.ipynb](https://github.com/istempko/clim680_project/blob/main/clim680proj_WHWP.ipynb).
+The environment used can be found here [climate.yaml](https://github.com/istempko/clim680_project/blob/main/climate.yaml).
 All the figures can also be found in a separate folder here [figures](https://github.com/istempko/clim680_project/tree/main/figures).

 **Figure 1**